Table of Contents

 In today’s blog, I cover all of these questions and also discuss how NASA keeps its astronauts healthy and active while in space.
 Here is our agenda.
 Click on one of the links if you wish to jump forward to a specific section.

 Does the Rebounder Build Bone?

-Over the years, I’ve had a lot of emails coming in asking me my opinion on rebounders, and I could never find special enough evidence and literature to make it a worthwhile blog.
-However, over the last few days, I had an email from a reader in Quebec City.
+Over the years, a lot of readers ask me my opinion on rebounders and whether they improve bone density.
+I could never find enough evidence and literature to make it a worthwhile blog — until recently.

-But if you have had a spinal fracture, if you have poor balance, if you’re at a higher risk of a vertebral fracture, or as somebody who has metastases to their spine, I would caution you to use the rebounder.
+But if you have had a spinal fracture, if you have poor balance, if you’re at a higher risk of a vertebral compression fracture, or as somebody who has metastases to their spine, I suggest you not use the rebounder.

-The torquing and the instabilities that come about on an unstable surface are amplified on something like a rebounder.
-I would not support the use of a rebounder at all for those individuals.
+The reason: the torquing and the instabilities that occur on an unstable surface are amplified on something like a rebounder.

 Rebounder Support Handles

 If you do not have a history of compression fractures, your balance is good, and you do not have a health issue such as cancer in the spine, then the rebounder is an option to consider.
 However, I encourage you to use it only if the rebounder has a handle for support.